coti-io/coti-sdk-python-examples/README.md

 ## Deploy Data On-Chain

 The following process will help you deploy the [**`data_on_chain.py`**](https://github.com/coti-io/coti-sdk-python-examples/blob/master/examples/data\_onchain/data\_on\_chain.py) example from the [**COTI Python SDK Examples**](https://github.com/coti-io/coti-sdk-python-examples) repo.
-As its name suggests, the contract will compile and deploy the corresponding [**`DataOnChain.sol`**](https://github.com/coti-io/confidentiality-contracts/blob/main/contracts/examples/DataOnChain.sol) contract, located in the `confidentiality-contracts` directory.
+As its name suggests, the contract will compile and deploy the corresponding [**`DataOnChain.sol`**](https://github.com/coti-io/coti-contracts-examples/blob/main/contracts/DataOnChain.sol) contract, located in the `coti-contracts-examples` directory.

 This contract can be used in order to browse and get a feel of the COTI network.
-The contract allows for the secure handling of encrypted data, enabling storage, transformation, and arithmetic operations on encrypted values using the [**`MpcCore`**](https://github.com/coti-io/confidentiality-contracts/blob/main/contracts/lib/MpcCore.sol) library.
+The contract allows for the secure handling of encrypted data, enabling storage, transformation, and arithmetic operations on encrypted values using the [**`MpcCore`**](https://github.com/coti-io/coti-contracts/blob/main/contracts/utils/mpc/MpcCore.sol) library.
 It supports operations where values are encrypted using both network and user keys, ensuring data privacy and security on-chain.

-1. Navigate to the `contracts` directory in the `confidentiality-contracts` directory inside the `coti-sdk-python-examples` project.
+1. Run the `data_on_chain.py` script

     ```bash
-    cd confidentiality-contracts/contracts
-    ```

-2. Run the `data_on_chain.py` script

-    ```bash
-    python3 ../../examples/data_onchain/data_on_chain.py
+    python3 examples/data_onchain/data_on_chain.py
     ```

     \